lammps/lammps/doc/src/Howto_drude2.rst

 to their DC should appear in the data file as normal atoms and bonds.

-You can use the *polarizer* tool (Python script distributed with the USER-DRUDE package) to convert a non-polarizable data file (here *data.102494.lmp*\ ) to a polarizable data file (\ *data-p.lmp*\ )
+You can use the *polarizer* tool (Python script distributed with the DRUDE package) to convert a non-polarizable data file (here *data.102494.lmp*\ ) to a polarizable data file (\ *data-p.lmp*\ )

 .. code-block:: bash